volterraedge/terraform-provider-volterra/docs/resources/volterra_fast_acl.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "site_acl re_acl legacy_acl" must be set
+  // One of the arguments from this list "legacy_acl site_acl re_acl" must be set

   legacy_acl {
     destination_type {
-      // One of the arguments from this list "shared_vip_services interface_services vip_services all_services destination_ip_address selected_vip_address" must be set
+      // One of the arguments from this list "interface_services vip_services all_services destination_ip_address selected_vip_address shared_vip_services" must be set
       shared_vip_services = true
     }